DimeOne/no-hostingde-api/README.md

 ## Disclaimer

-This is a very basic unofficial client for the hosting.de API.
+This is an unofficial client for the hosting.de API.
 I have only implemented very few functions that I need for another hobby project.
 I am not in any way connected to hosting.de other then being a paying customer.

 I'd be happy to give up this library for an official and supported library.